AP Interview: Stenmark says Shiffrin ‘better than I was’

-One of Shiffrin’s three medals at the world championships this month came in super-G with a silver.
+One of Shiffrin’s three medals at the world championships last month came in super-G with a silver.

 Stenmark knows the numbers well, because he enjoys following Shiffrin’s races.

-“I watch most of them,” he said via phone last week from his home just outside Stockholm.
+“I watch most of them,” he said via phone in late February from his home just outside Stockholm.
 “To become such a good skier you have to love skiing, and she has good touch with the snow, good feeling.
 She can adapt to all kind of different snow conditions.”

 “No, I’m not going.
 I’m sorry for that.
 But I will, of course, watch on TV,” Stenmark said, explaining that he doesn’t want to devote too much attention to Shiffrin when there are also top-notch Swedish skiers competing, like Olympic giant slalom champion Sara Hector.